farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 ## Loss of line

-The outage is then simulated: line _NNL3AA1 DDE2AA1 1_ is lost.
+The contingency is then simulated: line _NNL3AA1 DDE2AA1 1_ is lost.
 The network's topology is modified and the new flow is now of 1000 MW (the whole production power) on line _NNL2AA1 BBE3AA1 1_.

 ![](/assets/img/tutorial/outage.svg)